 I am coming through a very uncomfortable stage in my leadership development.
 But it has been worth it.

 For nearly two decades I have been leading the Back In Motion Health Group.
 As founders, my wife and I did EVERYTHING at the beginning.
-We decided the practice locations, recruited the staff, wrote the brochures, decided the pricing, chose the colour scheme, and bought the biscuits in the tea room.
+We decided the locations, staff, brochures, pricing, colour scheme and the brand of biscuits in the tea room.
 It was safe.
 I had complete control.

 Slowly over time, however, our team grew to a footprint of over 100 locations in Australia and NZ.
 Little by little, I have had to concede control and influence over a range of decisions that affects our business as I trust the team to act in our best interests.